When Dirac meets frustrated magnetism

 In a new study published in Science Advances this week, an international team of scientists from the USA, Columbia, Czech Republic, England, and led by Dr. Mazhar N. Ali at the Max Planck Institute of Microstructure Physics in Germany, has shown that a new material, KV3Sb5, has a never-seen-before combination of properties that results in one of the largest anomalous Hall effects (AHEs) ever observed; 15,500 siemens per centimeter at 2 Kelvin.

-Discovered in the lab of co-author Prof. Tyrel McQueen at Johns Hopkins University, KV3Sb5 combines four properties into one material: Dirac physics, metallic frustrated magnetism, 2D exfoliability (like graphene), and chemical stability.
+Discovered in the lab of co-author Prof. Eric Toberer at the Colorado School of Mines, KV3Sb5 combines four properties into one material: Dirac physics, metallic frustrated magnetism, 2D exfoliability (like graphene), and chemical stability.

 Dirac physics, in this context, relates to the fact that the electrons in KV3Sb5 aren't just your normal run-of-the-mill electrons; they are moving extremely fast with very low effective mass.
 This means that they are acting "light-like"; their velocities are becoming comparable to the speed of light and they are behaving as though they have only a small fraction of the mass which they should have.
 This results in the material being highly metallic and was first shown in graphene about 15 years ago.